What You Need to Know About the End of Support for Windows 10

 The decision to do nothing and stay on Windows 10 (or older versions of Windows) is only advisable for users who are comfortable with the potential risks of using an insecure operating system, and are using Windows offline for things such as playing games, or for using documents and spreadsheets.
 However, even these protections can only do so much if the operating system itself is no longer secure.

-Conclusion: Time to Plan for the Future
+Conclusion: It’s time to Plan for the Future

 We are here to help.
 Contact Computer Techs if you’d like help deciding on the best upgrade option for you, and implementing your move to the newest version of the Windows operating system.